LaurentRDC/crystals/README.md

 Development
 -----------

-Tests can be run with the standard library\'s `unittest`
+Tests can be run with the `pytest` package:
-module:

-    python -m unittest discover
+    python -m pytest --pyargs crystals

 Some optional tests might be skipped if dependencies are not installed, e.g. [ASE](https://wiki.fysik.dtu.dk/ase/).